j-kap/myretail/README.md

 #### `gcloud/build_deploy`
 Runs `docker/build`, `gcloud/push`, and `gcloud/deploy`.

+#### `terraform/init`
+Initializes the terraform directory with the required providers.
+This must be run once before running the other `terraform/` targets.

 #### `terraform/plan`
 Displays the resources terraform will create in GCP and creates a plan file to be used in `terraform/apply`.